ryantd42/NY-Legislative-Git/2023/A3910A-2023/bill.md

   February 8, 2023
   ___________

- Introduced  by  M.  of A. BICHOTTE HERMELYN -- read once and referred to the Committee on Corporations, Authorities and Commissions
+ Introduced  by  M. of A. BICHOTTE HERMELYN, McDONALD, WILLIAMS, GIBBS -- read once and referred to the Committee on  Corporations,  Authorities and  Commissions  --  recommitted  to  the  Committee on Corporations, Authorities and Commissions in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee

- AN ACT to amend the public authorities law and the economic  development law,  in  relation  to  requiring  public corporations and agencies to provide notice to each minority- or  women-owned  business  enterprise that unsuccessfully bid on a contract of the reason or reasons why the business enterprise was unsuccessful in obtaining the contract
+ AN  ACT to amend the public authorities law and the economic development law, in relation to requiring  public  corporations  and  agencies  to provide  written  notice  to  each  minority-  or women-owned business enterprise that unsuccessfully bid on a  contract  of  the  reason  or reasons  why the business enterprise was unsuccessful in obtaining the contract

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Clause IV of subparagraph (H) of paragraph (j) of subdivi- sion 3 of section 2879 of the public authorities law, as added by  chap- ter  174  of  the laws of 2010, is amended and a new subparagraph (I) is added to read as follows:
   IV. consult the  most  recent  disparity  study  pursuant  to  article fifteen-A of the executive law[.]; AND
-  (I) A REQUIREMENT THAT, WITHIN  THIRTY  DAYS  OF  THE  AWARDING  OF  A CONTRACT,  THE  CORPORATION AWARDING THE CONTRACT PROVIDE NOTICE TO EACH MINORITY- OR WOMEN-OWNED BUSINESS ENTERPRISE THAT UNSUCCESSFULLY BID  ON THE  CONTRACT  OF  THE REASON OR REASONS WHY THE BUSINESS ENTERPRISE WAS UNSUCCESSFUL IN OBTAINING THE CONTRACT.
+  (I)  A  REQUIREMENT  THAT,  WITHIN  THIRTY  DAYS  OF THE AWARDING OF A CONTRACT, THE CORPORATION AWARDING THE CONTRACT PROVIDE  WRITTEN  NOTICE TO EACH MINORITY- OR WOMEN-OWNED BUSINESS ENTERPRISE THAT UNSUCCESSFULLY BID ON THE CONTRACT OF THE REASON OR REASONS WHY THE BUSINESS ENTERPRISE WAS UNSUCCESSFUL IN OBTAINING THE CONTRACT.
   §  2.
 Section 143 of the economic development law is amended by adding a new subdivision 6 to read as follows:
-  6. WITHIN THIRTY DAYS OF THE AWARDING OF A CONTRACT, THE AGENCY AWARD- ING  THE  CONTRACT SHALL PROVIDE NOTICE TO EACH MINORITY- OR WOMEN-OWNED BUSINESS ENTERPRISE THAT UNSUCCESSFULLY  BID  ON  THE  CONTRACT  OF  THE REASON  OR  REASONS  WHY  THE  BUSINESS  ENTERPRISE  WAS UNSUCCESSFUL IN OBTAINING THE CONTRACT.
+  6. WITHIN THIRTY DAYS OF THE AWARDING OF A CONTRACT, THE AGENCY AWARD- ING THE CONTRACT SHALL PROVIDE  WRITTEN  NOTICE  TO  EACH  MINORITY-  OR WOMEN-OWNED  BUSINESS ENTERPRISE THAT UNSUCCESSFULLY BID ON THE CONTRACT OF THE REASON OR REASONS WHY THE BUSINESS ENTERPRISE WAS UNSUCCESSFUL IN OBTAINING THE CONTRACT.
   § 3.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03382-01-3
+  LBD03382-03-4